-Risk Adjustment levels the playing field by discouraging adverse selection of members through a two-step process: Risk Assessment, which evaluates the health risk status of an individual to create a clinical profile; and Risk Adjustment, which determines the resource utilization needed to provide medical care to an individual.
+Risk Adjustment seeks to level the playing field by discouraging adverse selection of members through a two-step process: Risk Assessment, which evaluates the health risk status of an individual to create a clinical profile; and Risk Adjustment, which estimates the resource utilization needed to provide medical care to an individual.

 Accurate Medical Records